-The fixed cost per the table must be divided by the total kilometres travelled during the year of assessment for both private and business purposes.
+The fixed cost component per the table must be divided by the total kilometres travelled during the year of assessment.
 The fixed cost must be reduced proportionately if the vehicle is used for business purposes for less than a full year.